Browse by Medical Category

 Research at Mass General

 The Mass General Foot and Ankle Research and Innovation Lab (FARIL) is a groundbreaking initiative by the MGH foot and ankle service focused on pioneering breakthroughs in foot and ankle research and innovation that will directly impact the care of the foot and ankle patients.
-Lead by Dr. Christopher W. DiGiovanni, researchers are considering the biggest issues facing foot and ankle care today.
+Led by Dr. Christopher W. DiGiovanni and Bart Lubbers MD PhD, researchers are considering the biggest issues facing foot and ankle care today.
 Specifically, our research addresses how to diagnose and treat complex foot injuries such as fifth metatarsal fracture, syndesmotic instability and Lisfranc injuries.

 Perhaps the most important quality of FARIL is its ability to integrate all aspects of Foot and Ankle care by incorporating every facet of research.
 From top institutions in the US to internationally recognized academia, FARIL researchers bring their diverse training and experience to create new tests and treatments.
 FARIL also brings together organizations (MGH research institute, AOFAS) and industry leaders to implement new technology used to treat foot and ankle injuries.
 With patient care at its center, FARIL brings every component of foot and ankle research to one cutting-edge location.